Hotel Noel! The Jolliest Hotel Christmas Decorations and Traditions

 Pictured: the Willard InterContinental in Washington, D.C.

 Holidays at the Willard InterContinental in Washington, D.C., are steeped in elegant traditions.
-And we do mean steeped—the hotel’s Nutcracker-themed afternoon tea service in Peacock Alley is a locally beloved December staple.
+And we do mean steeped—the hotel’s December afternoon tea service in Peacock Alley is a locally beloved end-of-year staple.
 If there’s not room in your budget for finger sandwiches and sugarplum scones, you can enjoy nightly caroling concerts from visiting choral groups in the lobby for free.
-Then goggle at the annual gingerbread display, modeled each year after a different D.C. landmark and featuring ever-more-impressive effects, such as live audio and fondant cherry blossoms.
-Finally, have a seasonal cocktail in the historic Round Robin Bar.
+Then goggle at the hotel's elaborate holiday decorations before sipping a seasonal cocktail in the historic Round Robin Bar.

 For a Christmas with Southwestern charm, you can’t do better than Santa Fe, where strings of lights and paper lanterns called farolitos impart a golden glow to adobe buildings.
 Like powdered sugar, a thin layer of snow provides the finishing touch.
-From its spot in Santa Fe Plaza, La Fonda is an essential piece of the scenery and a holiday destination in its own right.
-In mid-December, the hotel hosts the Winter Indian Market where visitors shop for one-of-a-kind holiday gifts from 150 Native American artists selling jewelry, pottery, weavings, and paintings.
+From its spot in the historic Santa Fe Plaza, La Fonda is an essential piece of the scenery and a holiday destination in its own right.
+In late November, the hotel hosts the Winter Indian Market, where visitors shop for one-of-a-kind holiday gifts from more than 150 Native American artists selling jewelry, pottery, weavings, and paintings.
 All season long, the hotel keeps its kiva fireplaces blazing and shows off a gingerbread-and-gumdrops replica of the building’s facade.

 If ever there was a time to embrace a more-is-more aesthetic, it’s the season of silver bells and sparkle.
-Nashville’s Gaylord Opryland Resort obliges with its annual Country Christmas spectacle in November and December, when the huge hotel’s halls are decked with 3 million holiday lights, a 48-foot-tall Christmas tree, and nearly 7,000 giant blocks of ice that are sculpted into yuletide scenes by pros from the famed ice festival in Harbin, China.
-Without leaving the grounds, you can go ice skating or snow tubing, hobnob with North Pole denizens, and, this being Nashville, catch performances by country superstars.
-(Meanwhile, the Gaylord's sister property, the Palms near Orlando, builds a mini city out of 2 million pounds of ice.)
+Nashville’s Gaylord Opryland Resort obliges with its annual Christmas spectacle in November and December, when the huge hotel is adorned with 3 million holiday lights, a "Parade of Trees" decorated by country music stars, and fountains erupting in sync with Christmas carols.
+Without leaving the grounds, you can go snow tubing, ride bumper cars on ice, help Buddy the Elf save Christmas via an interactive experience, and catch a dinner show with performances by some of Nashville's biggest names.
 Save the subtlety for Presidents’ Day.

 At the end of November, Madison’s stylish Edgewater hotel transforms its outdoor Grand Plaza into a winter wonderland with abundant holiday decorations and an ice skating rink where visitors turn figure eights in view of two of the city’s icons: the Wisconsin State Capitol building and Lake Mendota.
 Inside, the hotel keeps things jolly with a season-long calendar of festivities.
-Among the highlights are a pancake breakfast with a pajamas-only dress code (an excellent excuse to put your family in matching flannel) and a meet-and-greet with Santa and, possibly more significant for Big Ten fans, Bucky Badger from the nearby University of Wisconsin-Madison.
+Among the highlights are meet-and-greets with Santa and, possibly more significant for Big Ten fans, Bucky Badger from the nearby University of Wisconsin-Madison.

 “Here we know that Christmas will be green and bright,” Bing Crosby sang in “Mele Kalikimaka” of December in Hawaii, “the land where palm trees sway.”
 Throw in some world-famous sand and surf and you’ve got a good description of Honolulu’s Outrigger Waikiki Beach Resort.
 The fun-loving hotel kicks off the holiday season with the arrival of Santa in an outrigger canoe on the hotel’s beachfront.
 In Hawaii, apparently even Rudolph is on vacation.
 If you’re still dreaming of a white Christmas, head to the onsite Duke’s Waikiki restaurant and gaze upon the snow-colored ice cream filling of the macadamia-topped, chocolate cookie–crusted Hula Pie.